-Building on game design concepts learned in Fundamentals of Game Design, this course focuses on creating digital prototypes in order to test and evaluate gameplay mechanics, aesthetics, and control schemes.
-Prototyping for specific audiences such as investors, publishers, and churches will also be explored.
+Building on game design concepts learned in Fundamentals of Game Design, this course focuses on creating digital prototypes in order to test and evaluate gameplay mechanics, aesthetics, and control

 DIGM211 2D Animation I

 Using the simplicity of basic 2D animation, students will become familiar with some of the basic "Disney: 12 Principles of Animation."
 Through lectures and projects, students will create several short animation projects that include: Key Pose Animation, Squash and Stretch, Anticipation, Staging, Arcs, and Action Timing.
 Whether 2D, CG, or stop motion animation, these principles are the backbone for all character animation projects.